Project-Herophilus/DataSynthesis/DataTier/DataTier-DataLoad.md

 ## Postgres
 As mentioned above starting in 2022 all development efforts and core database work will be done against Postgres as the main database.
-We dont test for any specific version of PostgresQL.
+We dont test for any specific version of PostgresQL but have heard through various implementatyions either in public clouds or on premise that these scripts work from v9.6 forward.
 We will still continue to export DDLs for other databases.
 However, as with every effort these as a best effort unless otherwise specifically stated.

 ### Pre-Requisites
 Make sure you have all the tools needed installed and configured for usage.

-1. After cloning the DataSynthesis repository.
+1. Clone the DataSynthesis repository.
+2. Go to the \DataLoaders directory where you cloned the DataSynthesis repository, we maintain ALL relevant load scripts as single files so you should REALLY focus on the latest versioned one by the data technology you are using.
-2. Load up a command prompt - You can also use the pqsql command prompt.
-You will just need to manually change directories to the base directory location where the load scripts is.
+3. Load up a command prompt - You can also use the pqsql command prompt if you wish.
+To simplify the experience you should change directories to the base directory location where the load scripts is.
+By doing this all the scripts will be able to find the corresponding directies and scripts as is.
-3. Make sure you have a .pgpass file created.
+4. If you DO NOT not to enter the user name and password for EVERY script to run then make sure you have a .pgpass file created.
 This file can be wherever you want it to be but we are working with it at It is in the format of host:port:database:user:password the base directory of where the DataTier/DataLoaders are located.
 ```
 localhost:5432:datasynthesis:postgres:Developer123